akanadocs/docs-test/sp/platform-monitoring.md

 */5 * * * * /xxx/bin/db_monitor.sh
 ```

-The next sections will explain each of the metric or conditions that are determined in the above script.
+The next sections will explain each of the metrics or conditions that are determined in the above script.

 #### <a name="db-msg-queue"></a>Message queue